Keeping you safe

 - Pay attention to the care you are receiving.
 Always make sure you are receiving the right treatments and medicines by the appropriate healthcare professionals.
 Do not assume anything.

 - Educate yourself about your illness.
 Learn about the medical tests you receive and your treatment plan.
-Do not assume anything.
+If your treatment involves medical equipment you will be going home with, practice with your healthcare team.
+Write down questions for your Care Team and keep notes about your care.

-- Use a hospital or clinic that is certified and has completed a thorough program to assure safety and quality.
+- Use a hospital or clinic like UMC that is certified and has completed a thorough program to assure safety and quality.

 - Ask which medicines, including over-the-counter medicines, can or cannot be taken before your surgery